 Additional Resources for Architecture Professionals

-Be it students of an Architecture degree program, or students of a pre professional degree, or busy Architects, it is always important for both students and professionals to network and explore the world of Architecture, that goes beyond books.
-A Degree program coupled with tapping into a wealth of resources, and sharing ideas with fellow students and colleagues, will go a long way in landing jobs, getting higher salaries, and advancing careers.
-Here are a few such resources to get started:
+Be it students in an Architecture degree program, those with a pre-professional degree, or busy Architects, it is always essential for both graduates and professionals to network and explore the world of Architecture that goes beyond books.
+A degree program, coupled with tapping into a wealth of resources and sharing ideas with peers and colleagues, will go a long way in landing jobs, getting higher salaries, and advancing careers.
+Here are a few resources to get started:

 1. American Institute of Architecture Students (AIAS)